Southern red muntjac: Evolution and genetics

 Paleontological evidence proves that Southern red muntjacs have been around since the late Pleistocene epoch at least 12,000 years ago.
-Scientists are interested in studying muntjacs because between species, they have a wide variation in number of chromosomes; in fact, the southern red muntjac has the lowest recorded number of chromosomes of any mammal, with males having a diploid number of 7 and females having 6 chromosomes.
-They are the oldest known members of the deer family, and the earliest known deer-like creatures had horns instead of antlers, but the muntjac is the earliest known species to actually have antlers.
-Ancestor to muntjacs is the Dicrocerus elegans, which is the oldest known deer to shed antlers.
+They are the oldest known extant members of the deer family, Cervidae.
+The earliest known deer-like creatures had horns instead of antlers, but the muntjac is the earliest known species to have antlers.
+The ancestor to muntjacs is the Dicrocerus elegans, which is the oldest known deer to have shed its antlers.
 Other fossils found that deer species experienced a split of the Cervinae from the Muntiacinae, the latter of which remained of similar morphology.
 Muntjacs of this time during the Miocene were smaller than their modern counterparts.
 Molecular data have suggested that Southern red muntjacs and Fea's muntjacs share a common ancestor, while giant muntjacs are more closely related to Reeve's muntjac.
 Although the muntjac deer has a long lineage, little has been studied in terms of their fossil record.

-The female Southern red muntjac deer is the mammal with the lowest recorded diploid number of chromosomes, where 2n = 6.
-The male has a diploid number of seven chromosomes.
+Between species, muntjacs have a wide variation in number of chromosomes; in fact, the southern red muntjac has the lowest recorded number of chromosomes of any mammal.
+Females have a diploid number of 6, while males have a diploid number of seven.
 In comparison, the similar Reeves's muntjac (M. reevesi) has a diploid number of 46 chromosomes.

 Threats

-Most muntjacs species have played a major role in Southeastern Asia, being hunted for sport and for their meat and skin.
-Often, these animals are hunted around the outskirts of agricultural areas, as they are considered a nuisance for damaging crops and ripping bark from trees.
+Southern red muntjacs are hunted for sport and for their meat and skin around the outskirts of agricultural areas, as they are considered a nuisance for damaging crops and ripping bark from trees.